chevcast/holdem-bot/README.md

 **`$stand [user]`**
 _(DM or Channel)_
 Stand up from your current table.
-If you are the table creator you can optionally specify a user to forcibly remove them.
+If you are the table owner you can optionally specify a user to forcibly remove them.
+> **`--user <@mention>`**
+> @mention a user to remove that user from the table.
+Only allowed if you're the table owner.

 **`$hands`**
 _(DM or Channel)_